WELCOME TO THE WEBSITE OF JACLYN SCHILDKRAUT,

 NATIONAL EXPERT ON MASS SHOOTINGS RESEARCH

 Jaclyn is the Executive Director of the Regional Gun Violence Research Consortium at the Rockefeller Institute of Government.
 Prior to this appointment, she served as an Associate Professor of Criminal Justice at the State University of New York (SUNY) at Oswego.
 Her research focuses on school and mass shootings in the United States in regard to crime statistics, media representations, security and prevention, legislative responses, and other important considerations that impact individuals and communities struck by these tragedies.
 She has published in numerous academic journals, and her research has been cited by the news media locally, nationally, and even internationally.
 She prides herself on providing an honest and genuine account of these events and their impacts, and is grateful for the opportunity to work with communities impacted by these events, including working with individuals from Columbine, Virginia Tech, Sandy Hook, and others.
 A former resident of Orlando and the Parkland area, each of which has experienced its own mass shooting (Pulse Nightclub, 2016 and Marjory Stoneman Douglas High School, 2018), Jaclyn is committed to helping change the narrative about these events and encouraging a proactive approach to safety and prevention.

 Jaclyn’s current research is focused on the effects of lockdown drills on students, faculty, and staff members in schools.
-Since August 2018, she has been working in Syracuse City School District implementing and testing an emergency response plan to understand how participating in lockdown drills affects these groups, as well as how training and continued practice impacts the effectiveness of lockdown response.
+From August 2018 through the end of the 2023 school year, she worked in Syracuse City School District implementing and testing an emergency response plan to understand how participating in lockdown drills affects these groups, as well as how training and continued practice impacts the effectiveness of lockdown response.
 This research has produced several peer-reviewed journal articles to date, with a forthcoming book on the subject also on the way.